China denies U.S. accusations of South China Sea missile tests

 BEIJING (Reuters) - China’s Defense Ministry on Friday denied U.S. accusations that the Chinese military had recently carried out missile tests in the disputed South China Sea, saying instead that they had held routine drills that involved the firing of live ammunition.

-The Pentagon said on Tuesday the missile launches were “disturbing” and contrary to Chinese pledges that it would not militarize the strategic waterway.
+The Pentagon said on Tuesday the missile launch was “disturbing” and contrary to Chinese pledges that it would not militarize the strategic waterway.

-A U.S. official, speaking on the condition of anonymity, said China tested multiple anti-ship ballistic missiles over the weekend.
+A U.S. official, speaking on condition of anonymity, said on Friday that according to initial information, China appeared to have tested multiple anti-ship ballistic missiles last weekend.
+The official added that a detailed analysis was under way.

 In a brief statement sent to Reuters responding to the U.S. claims, China’s Defense Ministry said this was not true.
 “The relevant reports do not accord with the facts,” it said.